Evolveye/Cactu-discord.js/readme.md

 # 🌵 Cactu framework for Discord.js
-cactu-discord.js
+`npm i cactu-discord.js`

 ## Preliminary information
-The Cactu projects are using a `import {} export ""` instead the `require()`, so You have to use `--experimental-modules` node flag.
+The Cactu projects are using an `import {} export ""` instead of the `require()`, so You have to use `--experimental-modules` node flag.

-In example:
+For example:
 `node --experimental-modules app`

 ## Code
 A Code below is presenting main bot file.
-That is all what You need to run a Discord bot.
+That is all that You need to run a Discord bot.
 ```js
 import CactuDiscordBot from "cactu-discord.js"